-Day 1 Day 2 Day 3 Day 4 Day 5
+Day 1 Day 2 Day 3 Day 4 Day 5 Day 1: Day complaint rece PSPS, or next wor date of receipt is a r day king day if Day 5: Frontline resolution decision issued and complaint closed or complaint escalated to the investigation stage.

-P Dav.
-5.

-Day 1: Day 5:

-Day complaint rece eived by the Frontline resolution

-PHA, or next working day if decision issued and

-date of receipt is a non-working complaint closed or

-day complaint escalated

-to the investigation

-stage.

-[The date of receipt will be determined by the PHA's usual arrangements for receiving and dating of mail and other correspondence.]
+[The date of receipt will be determined by the PSPS's usual arrangements for receiving and dating of mail and other correspondence.]